albar965/littlenavmap-manual/en/MENUS.md

 On the lowest zoom distance all aircraft and ships are drawn to scale on the map.

-Aircraft labels are forced to show independent of zoom level for the next five AI/multiplayer aircraft closest to the user that are within 20 nm distance and 5000 ft elevation.
+Aircraft labels are forced to show independently of zoom level for the next five AI/multiplayer aircraft closest to the user that are within 20 nm distance and 5000 ft elevation.

 All aircraft icons can be customized: [User, AI and Multiplayer Aircraft Icons](CUSTOMIZE.md#customize-aircraft-icons).

 #### ![Show Map Grid](../images/icons/mapgrid.png "Show Map Grid") Show Map Grid {#show-map-grid}

-Shows a latitude/longitude grid as well as the [meridian](https://en.wikipedia.org/wiki/Prime_meridian) and [anti meridian](http://en.wikipedia.org/wiki/180th_meridian) \(near the date line\) on the map.
+Show a latitude/longitude grid as well as the [meridian](https://en.wikipedia.org/wiki/Prime_meridian) and [antimeridian](http://en.wikipedia.org/wiki/180th_meridian) \(near the date line\) on the map.

 #### ![Show Country and City Names](../images/icons/cities.png "Show Country and City Names") Show Country and City Names {#show-country-and-city-names}

-Show county, city and other points of interest.
+Show country, city and other points of interest.
 Availability of these options depends on the selected map theme.
 See [Theme](MENUS.md#theme).

 #### ![Show Hillshading](../images/icons/hillshading.png "Show Hillshading") Show Hillshading {#show-hillshading}

-Shows hill shading on the map.
+Show hill shading on the map.
 Availability of these options depends on the selected map theme.
 See [Theme](MENUS.md#theme).

 #### Projection {#projection}